 MUD Jeans - A proud B Corp

 B Corps are new kinds of businesses that balance purpose and profit.
 All B Corps are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.
 To become a B Corp, a company is assessed on their overall positive impact, based on the criteria displayed on the right.
 Only if the company scores above 80/200 can they call themselves a B Corp.
 MUD Jeans has been a proud B Corp since 2015.
 In 2020 we completed our reassessment, hitting 124.7 points, as can be seen on the right.
-With this new score, we are one of the top 5 B Corps in the Benelux region.

 What is the UNFCCC Secretariat?